galiya/ML-Tutorial-Codemash2019/Lab2/Lab2 Supervised learning.md

 8. Explore numerical features using **describe** method, and investigate the differences between 'age' and 'capital-gain' columns, for instance

 As you may see after the step above we have features where values tend to be near a single number, but also some features where values can be extremely small or extremely large.
-Algorithms can be sensitive to such differences, and we should perform some additional steps to transform and normalise the range of value for each features ('capital-loss' / 'capital-gain' in our case)
+Algorithms can be sensitive to such differences, and we should perform some additional steps to transform and normalise the range of values for each features ('capital-loss' / 'capital-gain' in our case)

 A common practice is to use logarithmic transformation to such ranges, where we keep the scale of values significantly, while keeping the feature distribution shape.

 9. Apply logarithmic transformation to 2 identified columns (Note: Remember that log(0) is **undefined**)

 Additionally, it's a common practice to scale numerical data (while keeping the shape of each feature's distribuion as it was).
-It ensures that each feature is treated equally when a supervised learner algorithm is applied.
+It ensures that each feature is treated equally when a supervised learning algorithm is applied.
 We'd often scale (normalise) numerical vales to a range [0, 1].

-**sklearn** library allows to do this by using **sklearn.preprocessing.MinMaxScaler**.
+**sklearn** library allows us to do this by using `sklearn.preprocessing.MinMaxScaler`.

 10. Import MinMaxScaler from sklearn.preprocessing
 11. Scale numerical features of the previously log-transformed dataset using [MinMaxScaler](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html)